How to Create an Eco-Friendly Cleaning Routine

 Instead, there’s an easy way to clean the air in your house and remove some of those harmful chemicals: houseplants!

 Think you can’t keep a houseplant alive?
 Think again!
 These houseplants are almost impossible to kill and they’re air-purifying champions.
+If you have four-legged family members at home, be sure to check out these pet-friendly houseplants that clean the air.

-Choose Zero-Waste Cleaning Tools
+5. Choose Zero Waste Cleaning Tools

-The final step in creating an eco-friendly cleaning routine is selecting zero-waste cleaning tools.
+The final step in creating an eco-friendly cleaning routine is selecting zero waste cleaning tools.

 A galvanized steel bucket is going to last years longer than a breakable plastic bucket.
 It’s also strong, durable, and doesn’t absorb odors.
 Plus, if it eventually wears down, you can simply recycle it.